visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

 """"""""""""""""""""""

 Some machines constrain the processor-to-node ratio.
-In order to prevent accidentally requesting nodes/processors outside those contraints, they can be entered in table form by clicking the **Constraints** checkbox to enable the controls.
+In order to prevent accidentally requesting nodes/processors outside those constraints, they can be entered in table form by clicking the **Constraints** checkbox to enable the controls.
 Click **Add row** to add a new row to the table, and **Delete row** to remove a row from the table.
 For each row, enter number of nodes and